 - 42. The State Engineer's Order 1309, in creating a new single super basin now known as the Lower White River System Hydrological Basin ("LWRFS") for these seven previously stand-alone hydrological basins, with its limitation of the maximum quantity of groundwater that may be pumped from the LWRFS on an average annual basis that "cannot exceed 8,000 afa and may be less" effectuates a "take" of the CS-Entities Water Rights and its Master Planned Approved Major Project development rights.
 Multiple legal challenges have been filed by impacted parties, including CSI, to the State Engineer's Order 1309.
-Order 1309 has and continues to effectuate an unlawful and unconstitutional take of CS-Entities' property for which just compensation is due.
-Even with a judicial set aside of State Engineer's Order 1309, the State has occasioned a wrongful precondemnation delay and temporary unconstitutional regulatory taking and other violations as claimed below, on CS-Entities for which compensation is now due and owing CSI. - 43.
-Immediately following its issuance of Order 1309, the State, through its State Engineer, sent correspondence dated June 17, 2020 to CS-Entities regarding its "Final Subdivision Review No. 13217-F" as to CS-Entities' conditionally approved Coyote Springs Village A subdivision maps, which provided for "eight large parcels intended for further The State Engineer, relying upon the LWRFS as a single hydrological basin, subdivision". stated in part:
+If Order 1309 is allowed to stand, the State, will have effectuated an unlawful and unconstitutional take of CS-Entities' property for which just compensation is due.
+Moreover, even with a judicial set aside of State Engineer's Order 1309, the State has occasioned a wrongful precondemnation delay and other violations as claimed below, on CS-Entities for which compensation is now due and owing CSI. - 43.
+Immediately following its issuance of Order 1309, the State, through its State Engineer, sent correspondence dated June 17, 2020 to CS-Entities regarding its "Final Subdivision Review No. 13217-F" as to CS-Entities' conditionally approved Coyote Springs Village A subdivision maps, which provided for "eight large parcels intended for further subdivision".
+The State Engineer, relying upon the LWRFS as a single hydrological basin, stated in part: